ycrc/ycrc.github.io/docs/online-tutorials.md

 ### Documentation

-Singularity has officially been renamed Apptainer, but should still work the same.
+Singularity has officially been renamed Apptainer, but we expect no changes to its functionality.

 * [Apptainer Docs Page](https://apptainer.org/docs/user/main/)
 * [Singularity Google Groups](https://groups.google.com/a/lbl.gov/forum/#!forum/singularity)